sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2015-10-17-jekyll-with-environment-variable-and-multiple-config-files.md

   date: 2015-10-17 22:05:00 +5:30
 ---

-Before writing a new post, i first made changes in <code>_config.yml</code> for my local/development environment like :-
+When we write a new post in jekyll we usually made changes in <code>_config.yml</code> for our local/development environment like :-

 <h3>Development environment</h3>
 {% highlight bash %}